 The Third Level by Jack Finney is about the harsh realities of war.
-War has irreversible consequences, thus leaving people in a state of insecurity.
-It is also about modern-day problems and how the commoner tends to escape reality by various means.
-In this story, Charley hallucinates and reaches the third level of the Grand Central Station, which only has two levels.
+War has irreversible consequences thus leaving people in a state of insecurity.
+It is also about modern day problems and how common man tends to escape reality by various means.
+In this story, a man named Charley hallucinates and reaches the third level of the Grand Central Station which only has two levels.